-If you have heard that the best time to purchase a vehicle is at the end of the month, you were correctly informed.
-The pressure that envelopes a car dealership, from owners to management, and from the sales team to finance, is so thick that a General Manager might almost miss the bundle of one-hundred dollar bills that the owner is hurling in his direction as a bonus incentive to close the last few car sales in order to hit the monthly goal.
+If you have heard that the best time to purchase a vehicle is at the end of the month, you heard correctly.
+The pressure that envelopes a car dealership, from owners to management, and from the sales team to finance, is so thick that a General Manager might almost miss the bundle of one-hundred dollar bills the owner is hurling in his direction as a bonus incentive to close the last few car sales in order to hit the monthly goal.
 He might almost miss the stack of cash through the tension, but the sales team, hiding beneath their desks and out of sight from the impending wrath, always see the money flying around, and their poor, starved mouths water at the sight of the green bundles that will never be theirs.

 I didn’t get my final car sale, but my ears burned at the Monday morning meeting when the new guy was hailed as a hero, and a serious example was made of me and my smooth “lot drop” from the previous Saturday.

 A few miles into the test drive Skunk Breath informed me that we would be taking the truck to a local lumber company to see if the lumber he had bought the day before would fit into the bed of the truck.
 I agreed, in my defense, reluctantly.
-Once the large stack of assorted lumber was loaded, things took a suspicious turn when Skunk Breath wished to challenge the truck to see if it had the capability to haul the lumber to his new house out in the country.
-If the truck hauled it successfully, this was clearly the truck for him, and it was a done deal.
+Once the large stack of assorted lumber was loaded, however, things took a suspicious turn.
+Skunk Breath now wanted to challenge the truck’s power to see if it had the capability of hauling the lumber to his new house.
+If the truck passed the test, this was clearly the truck for him, and the sale was a done deal.

 The twenty-five mile drive gave me plenty of time to build on the much-needed relationship expected between salesperson and customer.
 One of the topics that was discussed was the purchase of the Corvette, and the fact that the lumber was going to be used to build a lean-to for Corvette, in order to keep it out of the weather elements.